GVR Report cover Trade Credit Insurance Market Size, Share & Trend Report

 Trade Credit Insurance Market Trends by Region, 2023 - 2030

 Asia Pacific is anticipated to grow at the fastest CAGR over the forecast period.
-The growth of the region can be attributed to the rising demand for TCI due to an increase in imports and exports in different sectors.
-With the potential growth in different sectors, there have been increasing investments from Asia Pacific countries, such as Japan, India, and China.
+Growth of the region can be attributed to rising demand for TCI due to an increase in imports and exports in different sectors.
+With potential growth in different sectors, there have been increasing investments from Asia Pacific countries, such as Japan, India, and China.
 For instance, in 2021, China implemented several policies to boost foreign trade growth, including boosting the development of new business forms and modes, deepening reform to promote cross-border trade, and improving the business environment at ports.

 Key Companies & Market Share Insights

 The market has a fragmented competitive landscape as it features various global and regional players.
-Leading industry players are adopting strategies, such as partnerships, collaborations, acquisitions & mergers, and agreements, to survive the highly competitive environment and expand their business footprints.
+Leading industry players are adopting strategies, such as partnerships, collaborations, acquisitions & mergers, and agreements, to survive a highly competitive environment and expand their business footprints.
 For instance, in April 2023, Allianz Trade, a trade credit insurance provider, entered the thriving B2B e-commerce arena in Asia Pacific through its partnership with Bueno.money, a B2B BNPL provider based in Singapore.
-Bueno.money can provide deferred payment solutions to online merchants in real-time while safeguarding credit risks with the help of Allianz Trade's innovative credit solution E-commerce Credit Insurance.
+Bueno.money can provide deferred payment solutions to online merchants in real-time while safeguarding credit risks with the help of Allianz Trade's innovative credit solution, E-commerce Credit Insurance.

-Moreover, in May 2022, the global risk intelligence and credit data experts Creditsafe Nederland BV announced the acquisition of Graydon, a subsidiary of Atradius N.V.
+Moreover, in May 2022, global risk intelligence and credit data experts Creditsafe Nederland BV announced the acquisition of Graydon, a subsidiary of Atradius N.V.
 Graydon is a prominent B2B information service in Belgium and the Netherlands.
 Creditsafe is expected to combine its expertise and international coverage with Graydon’s value-added analytical services and market knowledge to help its clients.
 Some of the prominent players operating in the global trade credit insurance market include:

 • Allianz Trade